Unveiling the Investment Potential of CF Industries Holdings Inc

 CF Industries Holdings Inc has been assigned the following ranks:

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a high growth rank and a solid profitability rank, GuruFocus assigned CF Industries Holdings Inc the GF Score of 93 out of 100, which signals the highest outperformance potential.
+GuruFocus assigned CF Industries Holdings Inc the GF Score of 92 out of 100, which signals the highest outperformance potential.

 According to the Financial Strength rating, CF Industries Holdings Inc's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
 The Interest Coverage ratio for CF Industries Holdings Inc stands impressively at 39.35, underscoring its strong capability to cover its interest obligations.
 With a favorable Debt-to-Revenue ratio of 0.37, CF Industries Holdings Inc's strategic handling of debt solidifies its financial health.